 Headaches and migraines are often triggered by neck pain or stiffness.
 In this instance, our physiotherapists can offer great relief through treatment, along with strategies to help minimise the headaches.

-It can also be helpful to combine treatment with a customised Pilates program to build strength in the neck and, ultimately, reduce the frequency and severity of the pain.
+It can also be helpful to combine treatment with a customised physiotherapy exercise program to build strength in the neck and, ultimately, reduce the frequency and severity of the pain.
 Dry needling (using acupuncture needles) can assist to reduce the pain of muscle spasm.

 Sandra has completed levels 1 and 2 of the Watson Headache® Approach, and all our physiotherapists are trained to assess whether your headaches may respond well to treatment.